 We believe that our pricing approach will help improve product availability while also allowing the company to continue to invest in research, development, production, and the training and education necessary to help ensure appropriate counseling on and use of our products.

 We are extending our access pricing to targeted countries through 2023, an additional five years beyond the expiration of our 2013 agreement.

-In May 2013, our company and a group of public- and private-sector partners announced an agreement to expand contraceptive access and options for millions of women in some of the world’s poorest countries.
-Under the agreement, we reduced the cost of IMPLANON and our next-generation implant, IMPLANON NXT (by approximately 50 percent for the next five years (through 2018) in the targeted poorest eligible countries of focus for the reproductive health community.
-Learn more.
+In May 2013, our company and the Bill & Melinda Gates Foundation announced an agreement to expand contraceptive access and options for millions of women in some of the world’s poorest countries.
+Under the agreement, we reduced the cost of IMPLANON and IMPLANON NXT by approximately 50 percent through 2018 in the targeted poorest eligible countries of focus for the reproductive health community.

-Since 2013, the number of IMPLANON and IMPLANON NXT implants provided to countries under the agreement has doubled, bringing greater choice to millions of women in the world’s poorest regions.
+Since 2013, we have supplied more than 20 million implants, bringing greater choice to millions of women in the world’s poorest regions.

 - Our commitment to a comprehensive service approach that provides and/or supports capacity-building in service delivery, including pre- and post-insertion counseling and insertion/removal training

 - Distribution requirements that must be met by our company and local partners to ensure that all clinics/providers meet training and quality assurance requirements, provide sustained services over the duration of the product’s life (three years), and can access referral centers in case more specialized care related to IMPLANON is required

 - Procedures to report product complaints and adverse events